 In line with more general advancements in technology, the industry has shifted towards mobile trading, with more and more people using mobile apps.
 Developments in web-based payments are further facilitating the trading process.
 New technology has also enabled the frequent introduction of new products to the market, putting brokers in a good position as they can frequently increase client offerings and so essentially stay one step ahead of the competition.

-With regards to regulatory changes, this is a positive development for the industry.
+With regard to regulatory changes, this is a positive development for the industry.
 More regulation means that regulated brokers who are proactive in following these procedures receive more credibility.
 They also offer benefits to the client, due to the increased protection and transparency within a regulated forex market.
-Ultimately, by embracing the very latest in technological advancements, brokers can offer their customers state-of-the-art platforms and advanced tools, giving them an efficient, fast, and continually improving trading experience.
+Ultimately, by embracing the very latest in technological advancements, brokers can offer their customers state-of-the-art platforms and advanced tools, giving them an efficient, fast, and continually improving the trading experience.